ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase C Interface Manual.md

 ### altibase_next_result()

-altibase_next_result() moves the cursor position on the next statement result set to read.
+altibase_next_result() moves the cursor position on the next result set to read.

 #### Syntax